The Living Paintings Trust Privacy Statement

 When processing your personal information based on a legitimate interest, we will make sure that it is exercised proportionately and is always balanced against the privacy rights and other legal rights you have as an individual.

-- The Living Paintings Trust and the services we provide to children, young people and adults, related events and campaigns.
+- Living Paintings and the services we provide to blind and partially sighted children, young people and adults, related events and campaigns.

 - Our events and activities.